Understanding and Applying Animal Units

 What is an Animal Unit?

 Animal units are a way of standardising animals of different classes and species so they can be expressed on a common basis.
-The most common animal units are an AE (Animal Equivalent or Adult Equivalent) for cattle and a DSE (Dry Sheep Equivalent) for sheep.
+The most common animal units are an AE (Animal Equivalent) for cattle and a DSE (Dry Sheep Equivalent) for sheep.

 Why are animal units important?